RustyRaptor/474proj3/report.md

 ```

 ## Conclusion:
-#### This assigment have the perfecto analogy of how  threads were able to signal parallel to each other as needed.
-By properly using semaphores we can safety shared memory between thread and process.
+#### The baboons example is an excellent analogy of how threads behave when sharing resources and provides a good way to demonstrate how to safely share that memory with semaphores while still maximizing performance.